Enos Mabuza: Career

-Inyandza Movemenent
+Inyandza Movement

-The Inyandza Movement played a critical role in preventing attempts by the South African government to incorporate the KaNgwane homeland into Eswatini.
-He took the South African apartheid government to court and won and this brought Mabuza national prominence.
+The Inyandza National Movement played a critical role in preventing attempts by the South African government to incorporate the KaNgwane homeland into Eswatini.
+He took the South African apartheid government to court and won with the assistance of a young lawyer by the name of Mathews Phosa and this brought Mabuza national prominence.
 He made common cause with the Inkatha Freedom Party (IFP), as the territory of Ngwavuma in Northern Natal was also under threat of incorporation.
 His relationship with the IFP ended acrimoniously when Mabuza, in defiance of Mangosuthu Buthelezi, led a delegation to meet the ANC in Lusaka.
 After the 1990 unbanning of political parties, Inyandza merged into the ANC and Mabuza promptly resigned from active politics and entered the corporate world.

+Death

 Mabuza succumbed from pancreas cancer in 1997.